Riktam-Santra/mangadex_library/mangadex_library/README.md

 ```

 ## Documentation
+The documentation is still under progress using the [wiki](), I have planned to put in a detailed one and so it will take time.
-The documentation is still to be created, for now the generated html docs using [dartdoc](https://pub.dev/packages/dartdoc) can be found in the doc/api/ folder.
+ for now the generated html docs using [dartdoc](https://pub.dev/packages/dartdoc) can be found in the doc/api/ folder.